roseliux/coursera-machine-learning/README.md

 homework for the course machine learning on coursera

-Instruction in the file 'instructions.pdf'
+Instruction are in the file 'instructions.pdf' in every folder